 Under the Protection of the Environment Operations Act 1997, it is an offence to transport waste to or deposit waste in a place that can not lawfully be used as a waste facility and also an offence to cause or permit it to be transported or deposited.
 Penalties for this offence can be up to $250,000 for individuals and $1 million for corporations.
 On the spot penalty notices of up to $5000 can be issued by officers for lesser offences.

-Council provides an on-demand bulk waste service for Newcastle residents to legally dispose of unwanted large household items via their choice of a kerbside collection or a self-haul (tipping) voucher.
+City of Newcastle provides an on-demand bulk waste service for Newcastle residents to legally dispose of unwanted large household items via their choice of a kerbside collection or a self-haul (tipping) voucher.

 Please play your part in protecting the environment in which we live by acting responsibly.
-Contact Council on 02 4974 2000 if you require any further details or if you have information on dumped waste (your call can be treated confidentially).
+Contact us on 02 4974 2000 if you require any further details or if you have information on dumped waste (your call can be treated confidentially).

 Mattress dumpers beware

-Council is investigating an increase in illegal mattress dumping taking place across the local government area.
+We are investigating an increase in illegal mattress dumping taking place across the local government area.

 Newcastle households have several options for disposing of mattresses:

-- Booking a kerbside collection or requesting a self-haul (tipping) through Council's bulk waste service.
+- Booking a kerbside collection or requesting a self-haul (tipping) through our bulk waste service.
 Residents are reminded that placing material on the kerb at other times is illegal and on-the-spot fines of up to $5,000 may be issued.